alfonsof/terraform-azure-examples/code/06-create-blob-storage/README.md

   The terraform file creates your storage account.

+* Initialize working directory.

-* The first command that should be run after writing a new Terraform configuration is the terraform `init command` in order to initialize a working directory containing Terraform configuration files.
+  The first command that should be run after writing a new Terraform configuration is the `terraform init` command in order to initialize a working directory containing Terraform configuration files.
 It is safe to run this command multiple times.

   ```bash
   terraform init
   ```

-* Validate the changes:
+* Modify configuration.

+  You have to modify:

+  * Storage Account name, which is defined as an input variable `storage_account_name`.
+  * Storage container name , which is defined as an input variable `container_name`.

+   both in `vars.tf` file.

+  If you want to modify these you will be able to do it in several ways:

+  * Loading variables from command line flags.

+    Run Terraform commands in this way:

     ```bash
+    terraform plan -var 'storage_account_name=tfstorageaccountmyaccount' -var 'container_name=terraform-state-my-container'
+    ```

+    ```bash
+    terraform apply -var 'storage_account_name=tfstorageaccountmyaccount' -var 'container_name=terraform-state-my-container'
+    ```

+  * Loading variables from a file.

+    When Terraform runs it will look for a file called `terraform.tfvars`.
+You can populate this file with variable values that will be loaded when Terraform runs.
+An example for the content of the `terraform.tfvars` file:

+    ```bash
+    storage_account_name = "tfstorageaccountmyaccount"
+    container_name = "terraform-state-my-container"
+    ```

+  * Loading variables from environment variables.

+    Terraform will also parse any environment variables that are prefixed with `TF_VAR`.
+You can create environment variables `TF_VAR_storage_account_name` and `TF_VAR_container_name`:

+    ```bash
+    TF_VAR_storage_account_name=tfstorageaccountmyaccount
+    TF_VAR_container_name=terraform-state-my-container
+    ```

+  * Variable defaults.

+    Change the value of the `default` attribute of `storage_account_name` and `container_name` input variables in `vars.tf` file.

+* Validate the changes.

+  Run command:

+  ```bash
   terraform plan
   ```

-* Deploy the changes:
+* Deploy the changes.

+  Run command:

   ```bash
   terraform apply
   ```

-* Test the deploy:
+* Test the deploy.

   When the `terraform apply` command completes, use the Azure console, you should see: